Explore the birthplace of the Renaissance and enjoy special access to the city's hidden treasures on this behind-the-scenes journey.

 Day 6—Daily Life in Renaissance Florence

 During a special walking tour, you’ll travel back in time to view some of the city’s earliest architectural works, visit a home once owned by Michelangelo, and tour the museum in the Palazzo Davanzati for a glimpse of a typical household in Renaissance Florence.
 Visit the Romanesque Church of the Holy Apostles, and view the fine collection of Renaissance paintings, sculpture, and decorative arts at the Museo della Fondazione Horne.
-Meet the director of the Casa Buonarroti for an after-hours tour of this museum dedicated to Michelangelo’s life and see some of the master’s early pieces.
+Meet the director of the Casa Buonarroti for a tour of this museum dedicated to Michelangelo’s life and see some of the master’s early pieces.
 Then, enjoy a special visit and tour of the 17th-century Palazzo Gondi.
 Enjoy a reception with fellow participants and the gracious owners.
 (B, R)

 Day 7 — Frescoes by Fra Angelico, del Sarto, and del Castagno

 Venture off the beaten path to discover lesser-known frescoes by Florentine masters.
 At the Dominican convent of San Marco, examine the rich paintings of Fra Angelico.
 See Andrea del Sarto’s stunning monochromatic fresco of the life of St. John the Baptist at the charming 16th-century Chiostro dello Scalzo.
 At the former Benedictine convent of Sant’Apollonia, admire Andrea del Castagno’s masterpiece of the Last Supper.
 Following an afternoon at leisure, celebrate your Florentine sojourn at a farewell reception in the hotel’s museum followed by dinner at a local restaurant.
 (B, R, D)